welpo/tabi/content/blog/mastering-tabi-settings/index.md

 To activate this feature, set `show_previous_next_article_links = true`.

+By default, this navigation section will have the full width of the site (same as the navigation bar at the top).
+To make it narrower, matching the article width, set `previous_next_article_links_full_width = false`.

+This setting also follows the hierarchy.

 ### Footnote Backlinks

 | Page | Section | `config.toml` | Follows Hierarchy | Requires JavaScript |